n0zer0d4y/chronos-protocol/README.md

 Chronos Protocol's activity logging system provides persistent memory for AI frameworks like [Claude Task Master](https://github.com/eyaltoledano/claude-task-master), [Agent OS](https://github.com/buildermethods/agent-os), and [BMAD Method](https://github.com/bmad-code-org/BMAD-METHOD), enabling enhanced task tracking, centralized activity logging, and historical analysis with persistent Activity IDs across agent operations.

+**Integration Guide**: For AI coding agents, refer to the sample prompt template in `AGENTS.md` which provides Cursor Rules that can be integrated with your existing workflow rules.
+This template demonstrates the complete activity logging protocol with customizable task list filename patterns.

 #### Persistent Memory Benefits

 - **Cross-Session Continuity**: Tasks started in one session can be tracked and completed in another